Jle1995/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between ".forEach" and ".map" has to do with the return values.

 2. What is the difference between a function and a method?

+A function has parameters that are called and a method is a function belonging to an object.

 3. What is closure?

+Closure describes how a function will look outside the scope chain and search for a variable being referenced in the outer scope.

 4. Describe the four rules of the 'this' keyword.

+1) Windows/Global Object Binding.
+2) Implicit Binding
+3) New Binding
+4) Explicit Binding

 5. Why do we need super() in an extended class?

+The "super()" binds the classes together and calls the parent constructor and its arguements.

 ## Project Set up